Using Contracted Solution Graphs for Solving Reconfiguration Problems: Recoloring Chordal Graphs

 We also need to prove a polynomial upper bound on the length of the $\alpha$-$\beta$-path.
 This is nontrivial, since the introduce operation may increase the length by a factor~2.
 However, we will show that this only happens when earlier, a forget operation has decreased the length by a similar amount.
 To formalize this, we use the following alternative length measure for paths in CSGs for recoloring.

-For a subgraph $H$ of $G$ and $v\in V(G)$, we denote the neighbors of $v$ in~$H$ by $N_H(v)=N(v)\cap V(H)$.
-Let $H,\ell$ be a labeled graph, where every node label $\ell(v)$ is a $k$-coloring of a complete graph on vertex set $T$.
+For a subgraph $F$ of $G$ and $v\in V(G)$, we denote the neighbors of $v$ in~$F$ by $N_F(v)=N(v)\cap V(F)$.
+Let $(H,\ell)$ be a labeled graph, where every node label~$\ell(v)$ is a $k$-coloring of a complete graph on vertex set $T$.
 The set of colors {\em used by} a node $v\in V(H)$ is defined as $U(v)=\{\ell(v)(x) \mid x\in T\}$.
 If $P$ is a subgraph in $H$ and $v\in V(P)$, then the {\em node weight} for $v$ is defined as $w_P(v)=|(\cup_{x\in N_P(v)} U(x))\bs U(v)|$.
 So this is the total number of colors that are used in the labels (colorings) for neighbors of $x$ in $P$, that are not used by the label for $x$ itself.
 We define the {\em weight of a subgraph $P$ of $H$} to be $w(P)=\sum_{v\in P} w_P(v)$.
-For example, consider the last CSG shown in Figure~\ref{fig:unitintCSG}: the vertex with label $24$ has weight~1 in the path with node labels $32,34,24,23,21$, but weight~2 in the the path with node labels $32,34,24,14,12$.
+For example, consider the last CSG shown in Figure~\ref{fig:unitintCSG}: the vertex with label $24$ has weight~1 in the path with node labels $32,34,24,23,21$, but weight~2 in the path with node labels $32,34,24,14,12$.
 This weight depends on whether the corresponding path in the previous CSG (before forgetting $f$) contained the (blue) edge between nodes $124$ and $324$.
-The main idea is that for a path $P$, $w(P)$ bounds the length of $P$, which follows from the next simple observation.
+The main idea is that for a path $P$, $w(P)$ bounds the length of $P$.
+This follows from the following simple observation, where we deduce amongst others that $w_P(v)\geq 1$ if $v$ is not an isolated vertex.

-\begin{propo} Let $H,\ell$ be a labeled graph, where every node label $\ell(v)$ is a $k$-coloring of a complete graph on a vertex set $T$, such that adjacent nodes do not have the same label.
+\begin{propo} Let $(H,\ell)$ be a labeled graph, where every node label~$\ell(v)$ is a $k$-coloring of a complete graph on a vertex set $T$, such that adjacent nodes do not have the same label.
 Then for any subgraph $P$ of $H$ and any vertex $v\in V(P)$: $1\le w_P(v)\le k-|T|$ if $v$ is not an isolated vertex in $P$, and $w_P(v)=0$ otherwise. \end{propo}

 We observe that, as soon as the $\alpha'$ and $\beta'$ nodes are separated in some CSG that occurs during the dynamic programming, we may terminate and return NO.

 \begin{propo} Let $G'=(V',E')$ be a subgraph of $G=(V,E)$, and let $\alpha$ and $\beta$ be two $k$-colorings of $G$.
 Let $\alpha'=\alpha\restr_{V'}$ and $\beta'=\beta\restr_{V'}$.
 For any $T'\subseteq V'$ and $T\subseteq V$: if the $\alpha'$ and $\beta'$ nodes of $\C^c_k(G',T')$ are separated, then the $\alpha$ and $\beta$ nodes of $\C^c_k(G,T)$ are separated. \end{propo}